ditrit/leto-modelizer-plugin-core/README.md

-├ docs                 ⇨ Contains all files generate by esdoc ├ reports              ⇨ Contains all the report files for sonar ├ src                  ⇨ Contains all files for modelling tools │ ├ models             ⇨ Contains all the models
+├ docs                 ⇨ Contains all files generate by esdoc ├ reports              ⇨ Contains all the report files for sonar ├ src                  ⇨ Contains all files for modelling tools │ └  models            ⇨ Contains all the models
-│ └ renders            ⇨ Contains all the functions for manipulate SVG └ tests                ⇨ Contains all files related to the tests
+└ tests                ⇨ Contains all files related to the tests
 ```